-65. Despite receiving such substantial sums, the Respondent has failed to honour its contractual obligations.
+62. The Respondent's contention that 90% work is complete and that the Complainants have paid only a portion of the consideration is wholly unsustainable.
+The Complainants have already paid a substantial sum towards the agreed consideration as per their averments.
+Despite receiving such substantial sums, the Respondent has failed to honour its contractual obligations.
 It is manifest that the Respondent gave false assurances, being fully conscious of the market situation, yet assuring dates of completion that it had no capacity to honour.
-More than a year has elapsed beyond the grace period, yet the project is neither complete nor has possession been handed over.
+More than one year has elapsed beyond the stipulated date, yet the project is neither complete nor possession handed over.

-66. The Respondent further seeks to shift the burden on the complainant by contending that the balance amount is unpaid.
+63. The Respondent further seeks to shift the burden on the complainant by contending that the balance amount is unpaid.
 This plea is untenable.
 The law does not permit a defaulter to take advantage of its own breach.
 As held by the Hon'ble Supreme Court in Kusheshwar Prasad Singh v.
 State of Bihar [Civil Appeal No. 7357 of 2000]:

-It is settled principle of law that a man cannot be permitted to take undue and unfair advantage of his own wrong to gain favourable interpretation of law.
+"It is settled principle of law that a man cannot be permitted to take undue and unfair advantage of his own wrong to gain favourable interpretation of law.
 It is sound principle that he, who prevents a thing from being done shall not avail himself of the non-performance he has occasioned.
-To put it differently, "a wrongdoer ought not to be permitted to make a profit out of his own wrong.
+To put it differently, "a wrongdoer ought not to be permitted to make a profit out of his own wrong"